IBM/edge-ai-apis/API ReadMes/README_Coreset.md

-# Getting Started with Edge AI Coreset API
+# Getting Started with Distributed AI Coreset API
 Smart compression and data extraction with Coreset API.

 ## Overview
-In edge computing, there are many applications where data collected from edge locations needs to be transmitted to a central location for processing (e.g., model training, federated inferencing), so that knowledge obtained at the edges can be combined to produce a global view.
-As the amount of data collected at the edges can be huge, data compression is needed to efficiently deliver different types of data over networks due to transmission cost and latency without losing data fidelity.
+In Distributed computing, there are many applications where data collected from distributed locations needs to be transmitted to a central location for processing (e.g., model training, federated inferencing), so that knowledge obtained at the distributed environments can be combined to produce a global view.
+As the amount of data collected at the distributed environments can be huge, data compression is needed to efficiently deliver different types of data over networks due to transmission cost and latency without losing data fidelity.

-Coreset API is designed for this purpose and implements a set of compression algorithms with the primary focus on the creation of AI models when collecting training data from edge locations.
+Coreset API is designed for this purpose and implements a set of compression algorithms with the primary focus on the creation of AI models when collecting training data from distributed locations.

 Coreset API has implemented the following algorithms.